Matching Impatient and Heterogeneous Demand and Supply

 Service platforms exist to match demand (customers) and supply (workers); see, for example, \cite{Hu2019} for a broader perspective on the intermediary role of platforms in the sharing economy.
 The challenge in operating these platforms is that demand and supply often come from heterogeneous customers and workers that arrive randomly over time, and do not like to wait.
 Then, there is a trade-off between making valuable matches quickly, and waiting in order to enable better matches.
 Our goal is to develop matching policies that optimize a long-run objective function consisting of the total value of matches made minus holding costs incurred when demand and supply wait.

-The dislike of waiting can lead to demand and supply abandoning before being matched, e.g., as occurs in a ride hailing application, in which customers must be matched to drivers \cite{wang2019demand}.
-Moreover, the willingness of demand and supply to wait can change over time, with some people becoming more patient (for example, as a result of having already paid a waiting cost), and some becoming less patient (for example, as a result of becoming more and more frustrated while waiting).
-In a transplant application setting, where donors must be matched with needy patients, the survival time of a patient depends on the history, and not only on the current state of health \cite{bertsimas2019development}.
-Moreover, in a call center setting, empirical evidence does not usually support using an exponential distribution to fit customer patience times \cite{mandelbaum2013data, brown2005statistical}.
-As a result, using an exponential distribution to model demand and supply patience times may be too restrictive.
+The dislike of waiting can lead to demand and supply abandoning before being matched, e.g., as occurs in a ride hailing application \amy{(\cite{wang2019demand})}, in which customers must be matched to \amy{workers} (drivers).
+Moreover, the willingness of \amy{agents\footnote{\levi{We henceforth use the term \emph{agent} when collectively referring to customers and workers together.}}} to wait can change over time, with some \amy{agents} becoming more patient (for example, as a result of having already paid a waiting cost), and some becoming less patient (for example, as a result of becoming more and more frustrated while waiting).
+In a transplant application setting, where donors must be matched with needy patients, the survival time of a patient depends on the history, and not only on the current state of health (\cite{bertsimas2019development}). \amy{Also}, in a call center setting, empirical evidence does not usually support using an exponential distribution to fit customer patience times (\cite{mandelbaum2013data, brown2005statistical}).
+As a result, using an exponential distribution to model \amy{agent} patience times may be too restrictive.
 Still, the exponential distribution is more analytically tractable, and, if optimal or near-optimal matching policies are robust to distributional characteristics, then the exponential distribution is a good modeling choice.